 It started with a simple question: “How does the University of Georgia improve our capacity to respond to Georgia’s community and economic development needs?”

-The answer that emerged is what we now know as the Archway Partnership, a unit of Public Service and Outreach created to enhance the University of Georgia’s land-grant mission of teaching, research, and service while addressing self-identified community issues in geographically dispersed locations across the State of Georgia.
+The answer that emerged is what we now know as the Archway Partnership, a unit of Public Service and Outreach created to enhance the University of Georgia’s land-grant mission of teaching, research, and service while addressing self-identified community issues across the State of Georgia.

-Founded on the principles of collaboration and knowledge-based decision-making, the Archway Partnership empowers communities to address long-standing and critical self-identified community and economic development needs.
-Our Archway Partnership communities have addressed issues related to economic development, education, workforce development, leadership, health and welfare, overall quality of life, and more.
+The Archway Partnership empowers communities to address long-standing and critical community and economic development needs.
+Archway Partnership communities have addressed issues related to economic development, education, workforce development, leadership, health and welfare, overall quality of life, and more.

-The key to the success of the Archway Partnership is the direct link that it provides for faculty and students to be active in addressing serious issues in communities across the state.
-Collaborative projects have utilized resources from each of the eight diverse University of Georgia Public Service and Outreach units, including the Carl Vinson Institute of Government, J.W.
+Since 2005, the Archway Partnership has served 13 Georgia communities.
+Collaborative, community-based projects have utilized resources from each of the eight University of Georgia Public Service and Outreach units, including the Carl Vinson Institute of Government, J.W.
 Fanning Institute for Leadership Development, and Small Business Development Center, and faculty and students from all 17 University of Georgia Colleges and Schools.
-Archway Partnership has also connected communities with 14 of the 31 University System of Georgia institutions, 11 of the 24 technical colleges, and four private universities.
+The Archway Partnership has also connected communities with 14 of the 26 University System of Georgia institutions, 13 of the 22 technical colleges, and four private universities.
 Since 2005, Archway has funded 147 graduate assistantships and connected more than 1,200 students to Georgia communities!
 Additionally, hundreds of community leaders have participated in Archway projects.
 There are 168 projects that have been completed in just the last year.

 Not only do individual communities get the full suite of resources from the University of Georgia, but Archway communities are part of a family of communities that learn, network and work with each other to improve quality of life for everyone.